 Mischief Movie Night is an improvised show from the writers/creators/actors behind the bestselling The Play That Goes Wrong, The Comedy About a Bank Robbery, Peter Pan Goes Wrong and the BBC Christmas shows Peter Pan Goes Wrong and A Christmas Carol Goes Wrong.

-For the last two months, the actors have been coming on-stage at the Arts Theatre London with only one actor actually cast in any role – the movie mogul with every movie you could ever think of.
-The movie mogul, or the director, casually opens the show by asking the audience to describe any movie they want to watch.
+For the last two months, the actors have been coming on stage at the Arts Theatre London with only one actor actually cast in any role – the movie mogul with every movie you could ever think of.
+The movie mogul, or the director, opens the show by asking the audience to ‘choose’ a movie they want to watch.